amaramccune/amaramccune.github.io/home.md

 ## Outreach

-I am a blogger for the gradudate student-run website ParticleBites.
+I am a blogger for the graduate student-run website ParticleBites.
 We write articles on recent developments in particle physics and summarize interesting concepts for an undergraduate-level audience.
 You can find my articles here: https://particlebites.com/?author=27

 This past summer, I had the opportunity to volunteer as a teching fellow for the Mongolian Young Scholars Program (MYSP) in Ulaanbaatar, Mongolia.
 I developed a week-long course on cosmology and served as a mentor to a group of 30 high school students. http://mysp.world/